Microsoft/azure-docs.cs-cz/articles/active-directory/develop/scenario-mobile-acquire-token.md

 let msalConfiguration = MSALPublicClientApplicationConfig(clientId: kClientID, redirectUri: nil, authority: authority) self.applicationContext = try MSALPublicClientApplication(configuration: msalConfiguration)

-// Get tokens
+// Get tokens.
 let parameters = MSALSilentTokenParameters(scopes: kScopes, account: account) applicationContext.acquireTokenSilent(with: parameters) { (result, error) in
     if let error = error {
         let nsError = error as NSError

-        // interactionRequired means we need to ask the user to sign-in.
+        // interactionRequired means you need to ask the user to sign in.
 This usually happens
-        // when the user's Refresh Token is expired or if the user has changed their password
+        // when the user's refresh token is expired or when the user has changed the password,
         // among other possible reasons.
         if (nsError.domain == MSALErrorDomain) {
             if (nsError.code == MSALError.interactionRequired.rawValue) {